NREL/HIPSTER/Readme.md

 Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (HIPSTER).Prospective Life cycle assessment

-## ReEDS:tm:
+## ReEDS<sup>TM</sup>

-We connect the Regional Energy Deployment System (ReEDS:tm:), a capacity expansion model, to EcoInvent inventories to account for life cycle impacts given different electricity system outcomes.
-We use generation, emissions, and heat rate data from ReEDS:tm: to update EcoInvent databases with generation, emissions, and fuel rate information specific to each ReEDS:tm: technology.
+We connect the Regional Energy Deployment System (ReEDS<sup>TM</sup>), a capacity expansion model, to EcoInvent inventories to account for life cycle impacts given different electricity system outcomes.
+We use generation, emissions, and heat rate data from ReEDS<sup>TM</sup> to update EcoInvent databases with generation, emissions, and fuel rate information specific to each ReEDS<sup>TM</sup> technology.
 Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (HIPSTER).

 /Root folder-HIPSTER repository - **HIPSTER**